NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Brigh - Minor Boon.md

-**Minor Boon:** Knowledge floods your mind.
-Once, you can reroll a failed skill check to Recall Knowledge; you must use the second result, even if it's worse.
+Knowledge floods your mind.

+Once, you can reroll a failed skill check to [[Actions/Recall Knowledge|Recall Knowledge]]; you must use the second result, even if it's worse.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*